 Either you have come from clicking the configure button from the previous step or you will need to navigate to Space > Shopify and create your integration.
-Make sure you set a name and you type name used in the Shopify admin URL: [shopName].myshopify.com.
+Make sure the name you set is the name used in the Shopify admin URL: [shopName].myshopify.com.

-In case you have to create new credentials for your already existing integration, please navigate to Space > Shopify where you will find an overview of active Shopify integrations.
+In case you have to generate new credentials for your already existing integration, please navigate to Space > Shopify where you will find an overview of active Shopify integrations.
 Click on the Shopify shop you wish to generate a new token for, under the Credentials section, click on the Generate New Token button to create new credentials.

-You can now close the window with the Shopify credentials and click on Install Shopify App by opening your Shopify Integration we just created.
-This will forward you to your Shopify backend where you are prompted to install wallee as a sales channel, following a reroute back to wallee after you have granted the permission you are now able to use the integration.
+Click on the Install Shopify App button in your Shopify integration we just created.
+This will forward you to your Shopify backend where you are prompted to install wallee as a sales channel, following a reroute back to wallee after you have granted the permission in your Shopify backend.
+Now you are able to use the integration.

-The Shopify App makes sure that the transaction state in your store and in the platform are in sync and that the line items are transmitted.
+The Shopify App makes sure that the transaction state in your store and in walleeare in sync and that the line items are transmitted.

-Once you clicked on the link you will be prompted to login to your store and asked if you want to add activate the payment method in your store.
-Click to add in order to proceed.
+Clicking the link will prompt you to login to your store where you will asked if you want to add the payment method in your store.
+Click the add button in order to proceed.
 Take note of the name of gateway you are installing, as this will be the one who will need to configure in your Shopify backend.

-Once the Gateway has been confirmed it is visible in your Shopify Store Settings > Payment providers in the section Alternative Payments or Credit Cards.
+Once the Gateway has been confirmed it is visible in your Shopify Store Settings > Payment providers in the section Third-party providers or Alternative payment methods.

-Adding the payment method individually to your Shopify store will result in the pre-selection of the payment method on the your payment page.
+Adding the payment method individually to your Shopify store will result in the display of the payment type in the pre-selection in your checkout.

 We provide two different ways how the payment processing is done: